 Spring Maintenance Videos

-When mowing never remove more than 1/3 of the leaf blade.
+Zoysia mowing heights during the summer generally range from about 1–2 inches.
+Finer-bladed zoysias should be kept at a height of 0.5–1.5 inches.
+When mowing during the summer, never remove more than 1/3 of the leaf blade at a time.
 If you remove more than that, you will stress the grass and it may go brown for a short time.
+Taller blades provide more shade for your root system to stay cool and retain moisture during the hot summer days.
 If you are returning from vacation, you may have to mow multiple times to get the grass back to the desired height.
-Wait about three to five days between each mowing.
+Wait about 3–5 days between each mowing.

-Do not over water the grass.
-Zoysia only needs about one inch of water weekly.
-Water for longer periods of time, less frequently, and in the early morning hours.
+Do not overwater the grass.
+Zoysia grass only needs about 1 inch of water weekly.
+Water for longer periods of time, less frequently and in the early morning hours.
 Take rainfall into consideration.